chaberko-lbbe/clec-poolseq/README.md

 ## Genetic differenciation of populations

 The goal is to understand what differenciates the four strains of *Cimex lectularius* PoolSeq samples: London Lab, London Field, German Lab, Sweden Field.
+Which are the most similar?
+What seems to differentiate them?

 hypopthèse : certaines R/ d'autres S (donner infos site cimesxtore)

-We will have to download a few softs.
+We will have to download a few soft.

 ### Install tools

-Poolation & PoPoolation2 :
+PoPoolation & PoPoolation2 :
 ```
 chaberkorn@pbil-deb:/beegfs/data/chaberkorn/Tools/popoolation_1.2.2
 chaberkorn@pbil-deb:/beegfs/data/chaberkorn/Tools/popoolation2_1201